Adam Bergmark Wiberg

-Adam Bergmark Wiberg (born 7 May 1997) is a Swedish footballer who plays for South Korean club Chungnam Asan as a forward.
+Adam Bergmark Wiberg (born 7 May 1997) is a Swedish footballer who plays as a forward for Allsvenskan club IFK Göteborg.

 Club career

 In January 2019, Bergmark Wiberg joined Djurgården from Gefle.

 After initially joining Öster on loan, on 22 June 2022 Bergmark Wiberg moved to the club permanently and signed a contract until 2024.

 Personal life

 Adam Bergmark Wiberg's grandfather is the Swedish football legend Orvar Bergmark.
 His cousin Niclas Bergmark plays for Örebro SK.